What kind of child care can I afford?

 Find child care that works for your baby and your bank account

 If the time has come to choose a child care provider for your little one, it’s bound to be a big emotional—and financial—decision.
-In fact, 54% of families said they spend more than 10% of their household income on child care, while 1 in 5 spend a quarter of their income or more.1
+In fact, the average household now spends over $10,000 a year on child care.1

 It’s normal to experience a mix of feelings during this time: sadness at the thought of spending so much time away from your infant, excitement about leaving the house or resuming your career and worry about whether or not you’ll be able to afford it.